braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/overview.md

 ![An HTML in-app message with the a carousel of content and interactive buttons.]({% image_buster /assets/img/full-screen-behavior.gif %}){: style="border:0px;"}

 {% alert important %}
-Please note that we currently do not support the display of custom HTML in-app messages in an iFrame on the iOS and Android platforms.
+We currently do not support the display of custom HTML in-app messages in an iFrame on the iOS and Android platforms.
 {% endalert %}

 {% endtab %}